CES 2024: How to watch as Nvidia, Samsung and more reveal hardware, AI updates | TechCrunch

 1 p.m.
 PT / 4 p.m.
 ET

 Hyundai’s most attention-grabbing reveal looks to be an update on its Supernal eVTOL (electric vertical takeoff and landing vehicle), which was first showcased back at CES 2020.
 In addition to its CES kickoff, Hyudai is hosting separate events Tuesday focused solely on the eVTOL concept and its vision for mobility hubs for these flying vehicles to actually take off and land from.
-Beyond its aerial ambitions, Hyundai will be talking about sustainability, software and of course, AI in a stream that’s planned for, but not yet public on their YouTube channel.
+Beyond its aerial ambitions, Hyundai will be talking about sustainability, software and of course, AI in a stream you can watch below.

 Samsung